tolauwae/phd-thesis/src/multiverse/multiverse.typ

 Unfortunately, debugging programs that involve input/output (I/O) operations using existing multiverse debuggers can reveal inaccessible program states that are not encountered during regular execution.
 This is known as the probe effect @gait86:probe, and can occur in multiverse debuggers when they do not account for the effect of I/O operations on the external environment when changing the program state.
 Encountering such states during the debugging session can significantly hinder the debugging process, as the programmer may mistakenly assume a bug is present in the code, when in fact, the issue is caused by the debugger.
-In this paper, we investigate how we can scale multiverse debugging to programs running on a microcontroller which interacts with the environment through I/O operations.
+In this chapter, we investigate how we can scale multiverse debugging to programs running on a microcontroller which interacts with the environment through I/O operations.
     This introduces three new challenges.

     First, the effect of output operations on the environment can influence later states in the execution path, for example when a robot drives forward.